Enrolment

 Disengaged learners who have not formally withdrawn

-A learner may have disengaged from the programme or training scheme but not have formally withdrawn.
-For example, they may not have attended face-to-face courses.
+A learner may have disengaged from the programme but not have formally withdrawn.
+For example, they may have failed to attend face-to-face courses.

 Determine at the earliest opportunity if a disengaged learner is withdrawing from a course.
 If the enrolment continues to be reported and is unsuccessful, it will be counted as a course non-completion for the calculation of Educational Performance Indicators (EPIs).